 The testimonial must include:

 - duties or responsibilities undertaken in each position

 You will need to include high-quality scans of:

 - your official business name registration

 - tax returns of your first, middle and final year (if relevant) of business operation

-- references from two or more clients on their letterheads, stating work done by your business and the period your business was employed by the referee.
+- references from two or more clients on letterhead, stating the work your business conducted and the start and end date of the engagement.

-If your self-employment was conducted outside of Australia, we’ll accept substitutes for the above-mentioned documents, provided they confirm the same information.
-For example, some countries may issue a ‘Tax Registration’ document rather than a ‘Business Registration’ document.
+If your self-employment occurred outside Australia, we will accept substitutes for the above-mentioned documents but they must confirm the same information.
+For example, some countries may issue a 'Tax Registration' document rather than a 'Business Registration' document.

 Managing the accounts or accounting duties of your own business may not be considered as meeting the requirements.